The Future of Power Steering

-In the past fifty years, car steering systems haven't changed much.
+In the past 50 years, car steering systems haven't changed much.
 But in the next decade, we'll see advances in car steering that will result in more efficient cars and a more comfortable ride.

-For more information on steering systems and related topics, check out the links below.
+For more information on steering systems and related topics, check out the links that follow.